Listen To This Post

 Let’s say we search for Womens Red Shoes.

-Lot’s of different kind of red shoes.
+Lot’s of different kinds of red shoes.
 If you’re searching for something broad like this, you are trying to learn what kind of red shoes you want.

 You are NOT in BUY mode.